 give feedbacks

-By default each department have their group?
+By default does each department have their own group?

-The notion of open group if accept some new admission or close group (as for example a class group)
+And furthermore, do other associative groups auto-create groups? (i.e., a student is auto-added to groups for their department, college, work-study jobs, etc.)The notion of open group if accept some new admission or close group (as for example a class group)

 Collaborative-work groups (work done with other students, such as research work) is now an attribute.